ezagroba/elizabethzagroba.com/posts/2025/01_10_Typing_Faster_Is_Not_The_Problem.md

 - getting two applications for my new team running locally on my machine, and updating the README so the new developers on the team can do the same.
 - understanding enough architecture diagrams from my new team to write bullet points on the testing story; then talking about it for a half-hour at the refinement meeting — long enough to realize the API endpoints I wanted to call don’t exist, and we should add a testability feature first.
 - spending the rest of refinement discussing how we could prove the other task was completed, and that we need monitoring.
-- looking at the failing k8s tests, figuring out a change happened on another team, confirming with Tester 1 the new UI behavior in their application and that only the first of the three test failures matters right now, removing some fixtures, and then getting stuck on a UI page that used to work because the selector Playwright automagically tells me to use actually returns two items instead of one unique one.
+- looking at the failing kubernetes tests, figuring out a change happened on another team, confirming with Tester 1 the new UI behavior in their application and that only the first of the three test failures matters right now, removing some fixtures, and then getting stuck on a UI page that used to work because the selector Playwright automagically tells me to use actually returns two items instead of one unique one.

 > If I come across work that a human is not necessary for, I would _gladly_ delegate it to a machine.
 I’m not sure which of these tasks I could hand over.
 (Let me know if other people have different kinds of work that can be delegated.)